 Inadequate Heating

 If your furnace starts up but does not blow hot air for a while, chances are you are dealing with a clogged or dirty air filter.
 The air filter is used to prevent dust and dirt from coming into your home.
-But when that same dust and dirt pile up on the filter for too long, they are known to clog the filter and obstruct air flow.
+When dust and dirt pile up on the filter for too long, they can clog it and obstruct airflow.
 This, in turn, might cause the furnace to shut off.
 Fortunately, the solution is as simple as replacing the old filter.
-In order to prevent this from happening, you should make a habit out of cleaning or replace the air filter regularly.
-You can also hire a professional furnace cleaning company to take care of this for you.
+To prevent such an incident from happening, you should make a habit out of cleaning or replacing the air filter regularly.
+You can also hire a professional furnace cleaning company to take care of the issue for you.

 Furnace Does Not Heat At All

 Thermostat issues are another common cause of furnace issues.
-If the thermostat was not set properly, the furnace may not be able to blow hot air.
-Make sure the settings on the thermostat are correct, and that it indicates heat not off or air.
+If the thermostat was set incorrectly, the furnace might not blow hot air.
+Make sure the settings on the thermostat are correct and that it indicates heat, not off or air.
 Thermostats are also known to break, so make sure yours isn’t in need of a replacement.

 Another likely cause is a tripped circuit breaker.
-Most furnaces run on their own circuit, so if your furnace won’t start up make sure the fuse isn’t blown.
+Most furnaces run on their circuit, so if your furnace won’t start up, make sure the fuse isn’t blown.

 If neither of these options seems to resolve the issue, you should move on to the ignition system.